 You’re ready to make the next move.
 Let us help you get the keys to your new home.

-Whether you're new to Lloyds or an existing customer, learn about the size of deposit you’ll need, how much you could borrow and whether you’re eligible for a mortgage.
+Whether you're new to Lloyds Bank or an existing customer, learn about the size of deposit you’ll need, how much you could borrow and whether you’re eligible for a mortgage.

 Our mortgage calculator gives you an idea of what you could borrow and shows the current interest rates.
 You can also compare monthly payments.